Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

 - Contribute data on DID for the mandatory three-year review of the new impaired driving legislation led by Justice Canada.

 As noted earlier, a FPT DID working group (DID WG) comprised of data analysts hired by PTs with the contribution program funding, PS representatives, and key stakeholders (e.g., RCMP, CBSA, Justice) has been created.
-The DID WG has met a number of times in 2019 to develop a common framework for the annual report on DID, and share information on current data collection practices, gaps and challenges.
+In 2019, the WG developed a common framework and set of indicators which have since been used for the preparation of the annual data report.
+The WG continues to share information on current data collection practices, gaps and challenges, and next steps to improve data coverage and completeness.

 Provincial and Territorial Initiatives

-All provinces and territories modified their existing legislation, including on drug-impaired driving, in accordance with the new federal cannabis and drug-impaired driving regime.
-Most jurisdictions have adopted some form of zero tolerance policy for some categories of drivers: young, novice and commercial motor vehicle drivers.
-Sanctions are generally graduated and can include administrative license suspensions (e.g. immediate, 30, 45, or 60 days), fines, ignition interlock requirements, and vehicle impoundment.
-The Canadian Centre on Substance Use and Addiction (CCSUA) has prepared an overview of administrative sanctions in provinces and territories which can be consulted online.
+In response to cannabis legalization, all provinces and territories modified their existing legislation, including on drug-impaired driving.
+Most jurisdictions have adopted some form of zero tolerance policy for some categories of drivers: young, novice, and commercial motor vehicle drivers.
+Sanctions are generally graduated and can include administrative license suspensions (e.g. immediate, 30, 45, or 60 days), fines or license reinstatement fees, ignition interlock requirements, and vehicle impoundment.
+The Canadian Centre on Substance Use and Addiction (CCSA) has prepared an overview of administrative sanctions in provinces and territories which can be consulted online.

-There are various ways of measuring DID occurrences and incidents: population surveys asking a sample of Canadians to report on their driving behaviour after drug use; roadside surveys collecting oral fluid samples from a sample of voluntary drivers generally at night time and during summer months; police reported incidents; and toxicological analyses of fatally injured drivers by coroners and medical examiners.
+There are various ways of measuring DID occurrences and incidents: population surveys asking a sample of Canadians to report on their driving behaviour after drug use; roadside surveys collecting oral fluid samples from a sample of voluntary drivers generally at night time and during summer months; police and border services officer (BSO) reported incidents; and toxicological analyses of fatally injured drivers by coroners and medical examiners.

 No single source is sufficient on its own and each has its limitations.
 Self-reported behaviour is hampered by accuracy and/or unwillingness to disclose behaviour.
-Roadside surveys’ limitations include: the drug detection method (oral fluid) only indicates presence or absence of drugs; they are conducted in a small number of locations and at very specific and limited points in time; and they only involve voluntary drivers.
-Police-reported incidents only include incidents detected by or which come to the attention of law enforcement and may significantly under-estimate the true prevalence of impaired driving.
-Finally, coroners’ toxicological data are limited by factors such as the level of toxicological analyses conducted (e.g., in many cases analyses will stop if alcohol is found), variable methodology between jurisdictions, and insofar as cannabis specifically, issues related to the unique characteristics of THC in blood.
+Roadside surveys' limitations include: the drug detection method (oral fluid) only indicates presence or absence of drugs; they are conducted in a small number of locations and at very specific and limited points in time; and they only involve drivers who agree to participate.
+Police and border service officer reported incidents only include incidents detected by or which come to the attention of law enforcement and may significantly under-estimate the true prevalence of impaired driving.
+Finally, coroners' toxicological data is limited by factors such as the level of toxicological analyses conducted (e.g., in some cases once alcohol is detected at an impairing level, they will not proceed with drug analysis), variable methodology between jurisdictions, and insofar as cannabis specifically, issues related to the unique characteristics of THC in blood.

 The following sections present available data from each of these various sources.

-Conducted by Health Canada, the Canadian Cannabis Survey measures a variety of indicators related to cannabis, including self-reported driving behaviour following cannabis use among a sample of Canadians.
-The latest figures show that some 26% of users with a valid driver’s license reported driving a vehicle within two hours of cannabis use.Footnote 4 Results by jurisdiction are as follows:Footnote 5
+Conducted by Health Canada, the Canadian Cannabis Survey (CCS) measures a variety of indicators related to cannabis, including self-reported driving behaviour following cannabis use among a sample of Canadians.
+The latest figures show that some 22% of past 12-month users with a valid driver's license reported driving a vehicle within two hours of cannabis use, a reduction from 26% in 2019.Footnote 5 Results by jurisdiction are as follows:Footnote 6

-No province or territory conducted a roadside survey in 2019.
-However, surveys were conducted in five jurisdictions in 2018, prior to cannabis legalization, providing a baseline against which to measure post-legalization change.
-These include: Manitoba (2016), Ontario (2017), British Columbia (2018), Yukon (2018) and Northwest Territories (2018).
-The Canadian Council of Motor Vehicle Administrators (CCMTA) has produced a synthesis of these surveys’ findings.Footnote 6
+No province or territory conducted a roadside survey in 2020 or 2019.
+However, five jurisdictions conducted surveys in 2018, prior to cannabis legalization, providing a baseline against which to measure post-legalization change.
+These include: Manitoba (2016), Ontario (2017), British Columbia (2018), Yukon (2018), and Northwest Territories (2018).
+The Canadian Council of Motor Vehicle Administrators (CCMTA) has produced a synthesis of these surveys' findings.Footnote 7

 Of the total 7,265 drivers randomly selected, 80.7% accepted to participate, 97.7% provided a breath sample to detect alcohol and 90.2% an oral fluid sample to detect the presence of drugs.